 - staff from bodies which are members of the European Association of Zoos and Aquaria (EAZA), the French Zoo Association (AFDPZ) and the World Association of Zoos and Aquariums (WAZA) who are able to present a valid supporting document and a piece of ID.

 All visitors, including those granted free admission must have an entry ticket.
 Visitors can only get a free ticket from the ticket office at the Zoo itself, on the day of their visit, once they have presented supporting documents.

 I am entitled to free admission.
 Do i have to go to the ticket office?

-Yes, “free tickets” are not available on the website or from the automated ticket machines at the Zoo’s entrance.
+Yes, “free tickets” are not available on the website.
 Visitors can only get a free ticket from the ticket office at the Zoo itself, on the day of their visit, so that the supporting documents required can be checked.